 We are ready to release a new app for the ThingSpeak Platform!
 The new app is called TweetControl – this app listens to Twitter for hashtags (#awesome) and allows you to control anything that you can imagine.
-TweetControl is a mash up of ”The Internet of Things” and social networking.
-We were inspired by an early ioBridge project created by Matt Morey in July 2009 that used Twitter for home automation.
-Matt could control lights or turn on his furnace using Twitter.
+TweetControl is a mash up of “The Internet of Things” and social networking.
 Now that Twitter has a Streaming API, we were able to build a scalable service to control anything in real-time via a social network.

 Imagine an “Easy Button” for Twitter.
 All you have to is Tweet a hashtag from your Twitter account to control anything that has a web service API.

 The applications for TweetControl are endless, and we are excited to see what you come up with.
-The documentation for TweetControl is available on the ThingSpeak Community site to help you get started.
+Check out the documentation for TweetControl to help you get started.